 Ēriks Ešenvalds’ premieres this season include commissions from the ‘Lietuva’ ensemble Lithuania, Musica Viva Australia, Christ Church Houston, and others.
 He will travel to the USA, Japan, and many European countries to work with choirs both as composer and conductor.

-Podium Music is managing Ēriks Ešenvalds’ commissions and workshop schedule. Ēriks Ešenvalds is published by Musica Baltica in global partnership with Edition Peters.
+Podium Music is managing Ēriks Ešenvalds’ commissions and workshop schedule. Ēriks Ešenvalds is exclusively published by Musica Baltica, Riga, Latvia.